samuelexferri/gpg-guide/gpg-guide.md

 1. Algorithm: `RSA (set your own capabilities)`.
 2. Capability: only `Certify (C)`; disable the default capabilities by entering the related letter, one capability after the other.
 3. Size: `4096 bits`.
-4. Expiration date: a period of a year is enough most of the time; it's possible to change it afterwards.
+4. Expiration date: a period of a year is enough most of the time; it's possible to change it afterwards (for primary key is useless).
 5. Details: real name, email address and comment for the key's purpose.
 6. Passphrase (also blank space admitted).